Detecting dark matter using optically trapped Rydberg atom tweezer arrays

-In this system, individual neutral atoms are captured in an array of tightly focused laser beams, where their kinetic energies are suppressed to well below the millikelvin ($\sim0.1~{\rm \mu eV}$) level, and trapped for a minute-scale duration in an ultra-high vacuum environment.
+In this system, individual neutral atoms are captured in an array of tightly focused laser beams and trapped for a minute-scale duration in an ultra-high vacuum environment.
+This duration is sufficiently long compared to the DM detection time (around 1~ms or shorter), ensuring that atom loss from the trap does not adversely affect the measurement.
 While the vacuum system surrounding OTAs is typically placed at room temperature, cryogenic vacuum systems have also become available~\cite{Schymik:2021,Pichard:2024,Zhang:2025}, which enables the suppression of blackbody radiation (BBR).
-By utilizing devices such as acousto-optic deflectors and spatial light modulators, the spatial configuration of the array can be freely designed~\cite{Nogrette:2014}, and the internal degree of freedom of each atom can be individually manipulated and probed.
-While atoms in Rydberg states experience a repulsive force from the trap due to the ponderomotive force acting on the excited electron, alkaline-earth-like atoms in Rydberg manifolds are still trappable owing to the unexcited valence electron~\cite{Wilson:2022}, and alkali-metal atoms are also trappable by utilizing bottle beams~\cite{Barredo:2020}.
-This enables an experiment utilizing a large number of well-isolated Rydberg atoms almost pinned to their initial positions (Fig.~1(a)).
-The Rydberg atoms can be state-selectively ionized by applying a pulsed electric field, and the formed ions will subsequently be driven out of the trap and detected with an electric-charge-sensitive detector such as a microchannel plate.
-In a typical experimental setup, the atoms are initially loaded into a magneto-optical trap (MOT), and subsequently loaded into the OTA by overlapping the trapping lasers with the MOT atomic cloud.
+In this study, we evaluate the DM sensitivity under two distinct conditions: a room-temperature (300 K) environment and a cryogenic environment cooled to 4 K (see later).
+By utilizing devices such as acousto-optic deflectors and spatial light modulators, the spatial configuration of the array can be freely designed~\cite{Nogrette:2014}.
+This facilitates placing Rydberg atoms at positions separated by more than the blockade radius $r_b$, the characteristic distance below which van der Waals or dipole-dipole interactions between Rydberg atoms become significant and multiple Rydberg excitations are suppressed.
+While atoms in Rydberg states experience a repulsive force from the trap due to the ponderomotive force acting on the excited electron, alkaline-earth-like atoms in Rydberg manifolds are still trappable owing to the unexcited valence electron~\cite{Wilson:2022}.
+This enables an experiment utilizing a large number of well-isolated Rydberg atoms almost pinned to their initial positions (Fig.~\ref{fig:overview}(a)).
+The Rydberg atoms can be state-selectively ionized by a pulsed electric field, and the formed ions will subsequently be driven out of the trap and detected with an electric-charge-sensitive detector such as a microchannel plate.
+In a typical experimental setup, the atoms are initially loaded into a magneto-optical trap (MOT) and subsequently loaded into the OTA by overlapping the trapping lasers with the MOT atomic cloud.
 The atoms are prepared in their Rydberg states by extinguishing the MOT and applying an excitation laser.
-A single experimental sequence is completed on the order of a second or less, and each sequence is initiated by reloading a new set of atoms in the MOT.